 - 1/2 teaspoon garlic powder

-1 Whisk together yeast, 1 1/2 cup warm water and brown sugar in a large mixing bowl.
-Allow to rest for 5 minutes then stir in salt.
+- Whisk together yeast, warm water and brown sugar in a large mixing bowl.
+Allow to rest for 5 minutes, then stir in salt.

-5 Sprinkle the garlic pretzel knots with pretzel salt or coarse sea salt, then bake them for 12-15 minutes in the preheated oven until puffed up and golden brown on the top and bottom.
+- Bake the garlic pretzel knots for 12-15 minutes in the preheated oven until puffed up and golden brown on the top and bottom.
 Combine melted butter and garlic powder, then brush over the tops of the baked garlic pretzel knots.
-Optional* Sprinkle the warm, buttered garlic pretzel knots with grated parmesan.
-Serve with cup cheese and enjoy!
+Sprinkle the warm, buttered garlic pretzel knots with grated parmesan (optional) and serve with cup cheese.

 Note* The dough may only need to rise for 20 minutes if you are having a warm and humid day.
 Here in the Northeast I prefer 30 minutes in the winter, but on a warm summer day, 20 minutes of rise time is perfect for these Pretzel garlic knots